Fitbit's new Versa 2 adds Alexa and Spotify

 Battery life is another advantage the Versa 2 has over its predecessors: The battery now lasts five days instead of four.
 Its AMOLED display can work in a new always-on mode for a couple of days.
 Apps load faster and the watch is more responsive thanks to that new processor.
 It has the same 50-meter water resistance as previous models and works with the same Versa chargers and watch bands.
 Fitbit Pay, a contactless-payment competitor to Apple Pay and Samsung Pay, is also onboard -- and not just on the premium edition like last time.

 But the Versa 2 also lacks some features: It doesn't have onboard GPS, making the aging Fitbit Ionic the only GPS-enabled Fitbit device.
 Fitbit didn't add any FDA-cleared health features, either.
-Meanwhile the Apple Watch Series 4 and Samsung Galaxy Watch Active 2 both have electrocardiogram (EKG or ECG) technology to sense atrial fibrillation, although Samsung's isn't FDA-cleared yet.
+Meanwhile the Apple Watch Series 4 and Samsung Galaxy Watch Active 2 both have electrocardiogram (ECG or EKG) technology to sense atrial fibrillation, although Samsung's isn't FDA-cleared yet.

 Fitbit's newest health addition, Sleep Score, doesn't need a new watch

 Fitbit's biggest new health features are sleep-related and could promise to make inroads to sleep tracking where the competition still hasn't.
-A new Sleep Score function that was in beta earlier this year will provide more detailed sleep results and grades your night's sleep based on your resting heart rate, REM/deep sleep measurements and time spent sleeping (I tried the Sleep Score beta earlier this year and it was a nice upgrade).
+A new Sleep Score function that was in beta earlier this year will provide more detailed sleep results and grades your night's sleep based on your resting heart rate, REM and deep sleep measurements and time spent sleeping.
+(I tried the Sleep Score beta earlier this year and it was a decent upgrade.)
 The Sleep Score feature will work with any Fitbit that tracks heart rate, but more detailed results and guidance will need a Premium subscription.
 Fitbit's also adding a "smart wake" function that will time an alarm to a window in a sleep cycle that will feel less disruptive, according to the company.

 Fitbit Premium will eventually offer customized health care guidance